astrohart/MFR/MFR.GUI.Controls/README.md

 ##### Summary

-Gets or sets a value tha indicates whether the button can be selected.
+Gets or sets a value that indicates whether the button can be selected.

 <a name='P-MFR-GUI-Controls-DarkListBuilderControl-AddAllButtonText'></a>